 The central Oregon coast is wildly diverse, encompassing state parks perched along rugged cliffs and tourist towns dotting sandy beaches before giving way to the Oregon Dunes National Recreation Area.
 One of the most popular destinations for an Oregon beach vacation is the bustling town of Lincoln City in the north, drawing thousands of visitors with its dining scene, casinos, and shopping, along with a long stretch of gorgeous sandy beach.

 Heading south along Highway 101, the central coast includes the Whale Watching Capital of the Oregon Coast at Depoe Bay, the lively harbor of Newport and its famous aquarium (not to mention Rogue brewery), and world-class crabbing in Waldport.
 Scenic Cape Perpetua soars above the ocean for some of the coast's finest views and clifftop hikes, while further south, the towering sand dunes make for a delightful summer playground and the town of Yachats boasts a lively arts scene and some excellent dining options.

 The Southern Oregon Coast

-Whether you stay in a luxurious oceanfront estate or one of our charming coastal yurts, your stay in one of our Oregon Coast rentals will leave you feeling relaxed and rejuvenated!
+Whether you stay in a luxury oceanfront estate, a cabin rental, or one of our charming coastal beach rentals, your visit to one of our Oregon Coast vacation rentals will leave you feeling relaxed and rejuvenated!